 \par

 Another recent ideational conceptualization of populism has been proposed by \citet{ostiguy2009high}. \citet{ostiguy2009high} differs with Hawkins, Mudde, and others in that populism is not a construct of how the world is viewed but how the populist relates to the people. \citet{ostiguy2009high} argues that populists relate to the people by flaunting the low - behaving or speaking in a way that sets them apart from the elite and allows them to be more closely related to the people.
-This can be epitomized by comparing two Western politicians: David Cameron and Donald Trump.
-Cameron, an Oxford educated British politician speaks and behaves like a cultural elite and adheres to rules and procedures.
-Trump, by contrast, flaunts the low and appeals to "the people" by using coarser language and rhetoric filled insults towards elites while dismissing rules and institutions.
+By way of example, consider two well-known Western politicians: David Cameron and Donald Trump.
+Cameron, an Oxford educated British politician speaks and behaves like a cultural elite and adheres to conventional rules and procedures.
+Trump, by contrast, flaunts the low and appeals to "the people" by using coarser language and rhetoric filled with insults towards elites while dismissing and denigrating traditional rules and institutions.

 \par

 For the purposes of this study we adopt an ideational conceptualization of populism.
 We do this because it provides greater flexibility in comparing populists across regions of the world than otherwise possible with a material-organizational approach.
-By adopting a material-organizational conceptualization of populism, we would limit ourselves to elite dominated mass movements which are more rare in areas of the world where politics are well organized via political parties.
+By adopting a material-organizational conceptualization of populism, we would limit ourselves to elite dominated mass movements which are rarer in areas of the world where politics are well organized via political parties.
 We also do not favor one ideational conceptualization over the other.
 A \textit{prima facie} check of populists suggests that there is significant overlap between the Manichean \citep{hawkins2012measuring} and flaunting-the-low \citep{ostiguy2009high} types of populists.
 In their attempt to construct a Manichean framing of the world, many populists seek to relate culturally to "the people" to set themselves apart from the elite against whom they are engaged in political battle.

 \section{Populism's Party Problem}